 – Paul Bronfman, Chairman/CEO, William F. White International

-“I am beyond thrilled for the opportunity to participate in the William F. White Production Manager Mentorship in association with WIFT-T. By allowing me to develop new skills, enrich my foundational technical knowledge, deepen my pre-existing relationships with the fantastic team at Whites, and establish new mentors, this program will further enable my passion, as a production manager and producer, to cooperatively create art.
+“I am beyond thrilled for the opportunity to participate in the William F. White Production Manager Mentorship in association with WIFT-T. By allowing me to develop new skills, enrich my foundational technical knowledge, deepen my pre-existing relationships with the fantastic team at William F. White, and establish new mentors, this program will further enable my passion, as a production manager and producer, to cooperatively create art.
 Beyond being an invaluable opportunity for my own edification and professional growth, I look forward to applying the knowledge gained from this opportunity within the industry.
 By empowering young women and aiding in the dissolution of the gendered knowledge gap that’s historically plagued technical fields, this mentorship is a massive step in the right direction toward enforcing gender parity in Canadian film and television–I’m honoured to have been named a participant.
 I couldn’t be more excited to arm myself with knowledge that will enable me to become a better informed creator, collaborator, and confidant to fellow filmmakers.”

 – Hayley Brown